infitx-org/modusbox-ui-components/README.md

 #### Building

 Building creates specific artifacts that the build process pulls out.
-To check that the build works, run `make extract`
+To check that the build works, run `make build`.
+Build artifacts will be stored in the `dist/`.

 #### Linting

 Modern ESLint rules and AirBnb styleguide are applied to this code base.
 Linting runs automatically if you use `make start`, but if you need to run them manually, run `make lint`.
-The code is made prettier as part of linting.
+Prettier is run as part of linting.

 ### Testing